voyagermesh/voyager/docs/setup/install.md

 ## Using Helm

-Voyager can be installed via [Helm](https://helm.sh/) using the [chart](https://github.com/appscode/voyager/tree/6.0.0/chart/stable/voyager) included in this repository or from official charts repository.
+Voyager can be installed via [Helm](https://helm.sh/) using the [chart](https://github.com/appscode/voyager/tree/6.0.0/chart/voyager) from [AppsCode Charts Repository](https://github.com/appscode/charts).
 To install the chart with the release name `my-release`:

 ```console
 # Mac OSX amd64: